Layr-Labs/eigensdk-go/task-manager/README.md

 ### Task Creator

-The task creator interface is used to send new tasks to the on-chain Task Manager contract.
+The `TaskCreator` interface is used to send new tasks to the on-chain Task Manager contract.
 The method included is the following:

 ``` go
     type TaskCreator[Input any] interface {